dealingwith/daniel-industries/_writings/antipocalypse.md

 And when the oceans finally started to creep into oceanside mansions in Florida and push over the shoddily repaired dikes of New Orleans, those feet simply turned northward.

 Of course I'm rewriting these histories because I can.
 Because a typewriter made its way into my village and I had surreptitiously obtained a fresh ribbon six months prior.
-No, I'm just retelling my father's old stories, for the sake of something to do.
+I'm just retelling my father's old stories, for the sake of something to do.

 And Dad said, it was when all the members of Radiohead save Thom Yorke disappeared that he knew things were over.
 They took a trip to Iceland and never returned.
 Strange lights were reported in the skies north of the island shortly after the incident.
 There is rumour of a hermit near Omsk with a stockpile of codes and data compiled from two decades' worth of records and magazine articles that told this entire story before it began.